sambacha/jsonlint/README.md

 [![devDependency Status](https://david-dm.org/prantlf/jsonlint/dev-status.svg)](https://david-dm.org/prantlf/jsonlint#info=devDependencies)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-A [JSON]/[JSON5] parser and validator with a command-line client.
+A [JSON]/CJSON/[JSON5] parser, validator and pretty-printer with a command-line client.
 A [pure JavaScript version] of the service provided at [jsonlint.com].

 This is a fork of the original package with the following enhancements:

 * Handles multiple files on the command line (by Greg Inman).
 * Walks directories recursively (by Paul Vollmer).
 * Provides 100% compatible interface to the native `JSON.parse` method.
-* Optionally recognizes JavaScript-style comments and single quoted strings.
+* Optionally recognizes JavaScript-style comments (CJSON) and single quoted strings (JSON5).
 * Optionally ignores trailing commas and reports duplicate object keys as an error.
 * Supports [JSON Schema] drafts 04, 06 and 07.
 * Offers pretty-printing including comment-stripping and object keys without quotes (JSON5).